 Ramada Old City, Istanbul

 A member of the reputable Ramada chain, the Istanbul Old Town property is modern and comfortable with excellent amenities.
 Guestrooms are bright and spacious with contemporary amenities.
 Two restaurants are on offer and our personal favourite is the wonderful roof top restaurant, serving delicious local cuisine coupled with a magnificent view of the City and Sea.
 The perfect way to end the day.
-Located very close to the Historical part of the city with major Monuments are all walking distance.
+Located in the heart of the Old City, near the Basilica Cistern and walking distance from all of the major monuments.

 Iris Hotel, Canakkale